foureyes/csci-ua.0003-spring2020-002/slides/turtle/turtle-more.markdown

 <section markdown="block">
 ##  Again a Few Tips for Running Programs

-Running these programs (from IDLE or from Terminal!) cause a new window to pop up.
+Running these programs cause a new window to pop up.

 * the window usually opens up behind the interactive shell (or Terminal)
 * if there's an error, the window of your program may hang. __demo &rarr;__